 - Appropriateness: In relation to the requirements of COBS 10, we will assume that the investor has the necessary experience and knowledge in order to understand the risks involved in relation to those particular investment services or transactions, or types of transaction or product, for which you have been classified as an Elective Professional Client.

-- Complaint Handling: As an Elective Professional, the investor is not an 'Eligible complainant' and loses the right of access to the Financial Ombudsman Service.
+- Complaint Handling: As an Elective Professional, the investor may not be an 'Eligible complainant' and may lose the right of access to the Financial Ombudsman Service.
 Any complaint you make will be dealt with under our internal complaints procedures.

 I do not fulfill any of the Per Se Professional or Elective Professional definitions described above: